List of winless seasons: Association football

-Only four teams are known to have completed a season with no victories or draws.
-Antigua Barracuda lost all 26 matches of the 2013 USL Pro season.
-Gibraltar Phoenix lost all 14 matches in the 2013–14 Gibraltar Premier Division, while in the 2015–16 season, English non-league team Longford AFC, played a 30-game season in the Gloucestershire Northern Senior League Division Two (14th tier on the English pyramid), losing all their matches after the majority of their players and manager left.
+Only seven teams are known to have completed a season with no victories or draws.
+Two of them were in their nation's top tier, with Maccabi Nes Tziona losing all 24 matches of the 1949–50 Israeli League, and Gibraltar Phoenix losing all 14 matches in the 2013–14 Gibraltar Premier Division.
+In lower divisions, Antigua Barracuda lost all 26 matches of the third-tier 2013 USL Pro season, while in the 2015–16 season, English non-league team Longford A.F.C., played a 30-game season in the Gloucestershire Northern Senior League Division Two (14th tier on the English pyramid), losing all their matches after the majority of their players and manager left.
 In 2016, Grêmio Barueri lost all 19 matches of the Campeonato Paulista Série A3, the third level of the São Paulo state championship.
 After the disastrous season, the Antigua and Grêmio Barueri teams folded.
+In the 2022–23 Scottish Women's Premier League, Glasgow Women F.C. lost all 32 of their matches.
+In the 2024–25 TFF 1.
+Lig, the second tier of Turkish football, Yeni Malatyaspor lost all 38 of their matches, with the team's request to withdraw from the league mid-season rejected by the Turkish Football Federation.

 In the 2010–11 Ukrainian Second League (3rd tier on the Ukrainian pyramid), FC Veres Rivne lost all 14 out of 22 scheduled games before being expelled from the league due to failure of payment of league dues; in addition, they failed to score a single goal at home.

-In top-level domestic league football however, a handful of teams have completed their respective seasons without winning a game.
+In top-level domestic league football, however, a handful of teams have completed their respective seasons without winning a game.
 In the 2010–11 Serbian SuperLiga, FK Čukarički Stankom played an entire season winless, drawing five matches and losing 25 in a 30-game season, giving them only 5 points and finishing bottom in a field of 16.
 The team also only scored ten goals whilst conceding 65.

 In the Bulgarian A Professional Football Group, which is the top tier of association football in the European country, three teams have all played a season without winning, with those being Torpedo Ruse (four draws out of 22 matches during 1951), Rakovski Ruse (one draw out of 30 matches during 1996/97) and Chernomorets Burgas Sofia (also one draw out of 30 matches during 2006/07).
 Chernomorets were however the worse performing out of these, conceding 131 goals with only eight in reply (the same number scored as Rakovski Ruse in their winless season), they still however completed the season with a minus 2 points total, because they violated a rule concerning not being able to field enough youth players.